waldrain/waldrain.github.io/pv.md

 E 72.2 kWh, 76V,  1.4A, 27.5V,  3.6A,   0W;
 S 74V,  6A, 27.4V, 11Ah,   0W;
 V 42V, 11.0A, 27.3V, 23Ah,   0W;
+during washing with 2kW load, battery voltage drops to 24.5V;